csi-greifflab/negative-class-optimization/Readme.md

 python scripts/script_16_compute_energy_contributions.py
 ```

-Note: if the latest Absolut! doesn't work below, reset to an earlier commit that was used by us by running: `git reset --hard 0f672a19c9fdec561e4d6d2470471ea016f949ad`.
+Note: if the latest Absolut! doesn't work below, reset to an earlier commit that was used in this work by running: `git reset --hard 0f672a19c9fdec561e4d6d2470471ea016f949ad`.

 Next: compute the attributions.